 The costs for preparing for and managing outbreaks should be reported.
-This includes the costs for preparing for and managing outbreaks of gastroenteritis, influenza, respiratory syncytial virus (RSV) and other infectious disease as well as COVID-19.
+This includes the costs for preparing for and managing outbreaks of gastroenteritis, influenza, respiratory syncytial virus (RSV) and other infectious diseases.
 All on-costs must be included in the total costs for the prevention and management of outbreaks.